how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 • Off-angle seating: a downstem that is not fully seated or is misaligned pushes sideways under its own weight

-The practical takeaway is simple: the more you keep the downstem load straight and supported, the less the joint has to resist bending forces it was never meant to “carry” repeatedly.
+The takeaway is simple: the more you keep the downstem load straight and supported, the less the joint has to resist bending forces it was never meant to carry repeatedly.

 Thermal Shock on Perpetually Wet Glass

-Thermal shock is the temperature-change problem that makes a joint crack even when there is no obvious impact.
+Thermal shock is the temperature-change problem that makes a joint crack even with no obvious impact.
 Borosilicate glass has better thermal shock resistance than regular glass, but it still builds internal stress when one area heats or cools faster than another.

-The joint tends to live in a tough thermal environment because it stays wet and thin-walled compared to a heavy base.
-Water clinging to the joint area cools it efficiently, while nearby glass can be warmer from handling, warm rinse water, or a recently used setup.
-That temperature gradient sets up uneven expansion and contraction, which becomes tensile stress at the joint’s edges and at the fused connection to the tube.
+The joint lives in a tough thermal environment because it stays wet and thin-walled compared to a heavy base.
+Water clinging to the joint cools it efficiently, while nearby glass can be warmer from handling, warm rinse water, or a recently used setup.
+That temperature gradient sets up uneven expansion and contraction, which becomes tensile stress at the joint's edges and at the fused connection to the tube.

 The joint does not need to go from hot to ice-cold to be at risk; it only needs repeated uneven heating and cooling concentrated at the same geometry.